gabriel1628/Document-summarizer/Readme.md

 3. **Using the app**:
    - Select either "Upload File" or "Enter URL" tab
    - Provide your document or URL
+   - Select your LLM provider and model
-   - Enter your OpenAI API key
+   - Enter your API key
    - Click "Generate Summary"
    - View and download your summary

-## OpenAI API Key

-You'll need an OpenAI API key to use this application:

-1. If you don't have an OpenAI account, sign up at [platform.openai.com](https://platform.openai.com/)
-2. Generate an API key in your OpenAI dashboard
-3. Enter this API key in the application when prompted

 ## How it works

 1. The app extracts text from your document or URL
-2. For longer documents, the text is split into manageable chunks
+2. For long documents, the text is split into manageable chunks
-3. GPT-4o-mini processes each chunk and creates a summary
+3. The LLM processes each chunk and creates a summary
 4. For multi-chunk documents, individual summaries are combined into a coherent final summary

 ## Dependencies